 - Take out boiler cover for a monthly sum, it’ll cost around £200 per annum (depending on the type of cover) and its cheaper than a boiler replacement.
 NB make sure your boiler is covered – some older/poorly designed models are excluded from boiler cover policies – read our Guide to Boiler Cover Plans for more.

 - Research the main components of the boiler that are likely to go or have ‘gone’.
 E.g. gas valves, fans, printed circuit boards (PCBs) diverter valves and heat exchangers.
 All parts have a manufacturer number and what is called a GC number.
 If the number is not on the part itself you will find it in the manufacturer’s instructions, which you can find on line.
 If the manufacturer is still around, or has been bought out by another, you will likely be able to find out the boiler model or part number via their technical help line.
 If the part is no longer available via plumbers merchants such as Plumb Center, or Grahams, source the part via Ebay, which is very good for listing parts via their manufacturer part number or GC number.

 If it is a matter of affording a new boiler, rather than waiting for a strategic time to replace, then consider:

 - Taking out finance – usually requires a small deposit and then interest free payments – read our guidance on ‘Ways to Pay for a New Boiler Installation’

-- A good quality budget boiler – manufacturers such a Glow Worm, Ideal and Main do great value boilers with a 3-5 year free extended warranty – get prices for all boilers via our Quote Calculator.
+- A good quality budget boiler – manufacturers such a Glow Worm, Ideal and Main do great value boilers with a 3-5 year free extended warranty – get a prices for a new boiler via our Boiler Installation Quote Calculator.